 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data are available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a 'maintain or restore' conservation objective based on the findings of a vulnerability assessment which suggests the site may or may not be moving towards its conservation objectives.
-Further information will be provided in the Assessment section as it becomes available.

 Last updated: February 2017